MIC-DKFZ/semantic_segmentation/README.md

 # Experiments

-**Experiments are done on two GPUs.
-If you want to rerun some experiments with a different number of GPUs you have to adjust the batch_size, since batch_size defines the batch size per GPU.**

 If not further specified the experiments are run on two GPUS.
-If you want to run some of them on a different number of GPUs, you should adjust the batch_size as it is defined per GPU For each experiment 3 runs are taken
+If you want to run some of them on a different number of GPUs, you should adjust the batch_size as it is defined per GPU For each experiment and reported results, 3 runs were made.

 ## Cityscapes